Jacky1128/academic_homepage/content/post/getting-started/index.md

 * **Update my academic blogs with what I have accumulated these years in my spare time.**
 * **Apply for a PHD position in 2023 Fall.**

-I have prepared myself well for the coming research and challenges.
+I have prepared myself well for the following research and challenges.